Transform care delivery with your new patient pathways

 Optimize image quality and reduce dose.
 The workflow includes protection of sensitive organs and automatic inline calculation of ASPECTS (Alberta Stroke Program Early CT) to highlight the affected brain regions as overlay in the CT image.

-Spectral imaging of calculi
+Spectral imaging of gout

 Spectral imaging revisited: Experience the improved spectral separation with the Tin Filter and benefit from various postprocessing capabilities for your color-coded images.